giovaneliberato/opass/README.md

 # OPASS - A Unix/Pass-like interface for the 1Password CLI.

-:warning:  `This projects has not been peer reviewed.
-Use at you own risk.`
+:warning:  `  This projects has not been peer reviewed.
+Use at you own risk.  `:warning: